 Or, if you don’t enjoy your role but look forward to the interaction with colleagues, customers, or clients, you could explore other volunteering or career opportunities instead.

-As well as considering whether you’re happy with your life and job right now, it can also help to think about what could make you even happier in the long-term.
-We all have goals, passions, and interests, so it’s important to think about how we can leverage these and whether your retirement period could help with this.
+As well as considering whether you’re happy with your life right now, it can also help to think about what could make you even happier in the long term.
+We all have goals, passions, and interests, so it’s important to consider how to leverage these and whether your retirement period could help.

 4. How does the idea of retirement make me feel?